HTTPArchive/almanac.httparchive.org/src/content/en/2020/security.md

 ### Browser enforcement

-Although having a proper TLS configuration is paramount to defend against cryptographic attacks, additional protections are still needed to protect web users from adversaries on the network.
-For instance, as soon as the user would load any website over HTTP, the attacker can inject malicious content, and for instance also make requests to other sites.
-Even if these other sites would be using the strongest ciphers and latest protocols, the adversary can still pull off an SSL stripping attack, tricking the victim's browser into believing that the connection is over HTTP.
-Moreover, without the adequate protections in place, the user's cookies will be attached in the initial plaintext HTTP request, allowing the attacker to capture them on the network.
+Although having a secure TLS configuration is paramount to defend against cryptographic attacks, additional protections are still needed to protect web users from adversaries on the network.
+For instance, as soon as the user loads any website over HTTP, an attacker can inject malicious content to, for instance, make requests to other sites.

+Even when sites are using the strongest ciphers and latest protocols, an adversary can still use SSL stripping attacks to trick the victim's browser into believing that the connection is over HTTP instead of HTTPS.
+Moreover, without adequate protections in place, a user's cookies can be attached in the initial plaintext HTTP request, allowing the attacker to capture them on the network.

+To overcome these issues, browsers have provided an additional feature that can be enabled.

+#### HTTP Strict Transport Security

-To overcome these issues, browsers have provided web developers with a set of features that can be used.
-The first one is HTTP Strict Transport Security (HSTS), which can easily be enabled by setting a response header, consisting of several attributes.
-We find an adoption rate of 16.88% within the mobile homepages for this header.
+The first one is HTTP Strict Transport Security (HSTS), which can easily be enabled by setting a response header consisting of several attributes.
+For this header we find an adoption rate of 16.88% within the mobile homepages.
 Of the sites that enable HSTS, 92.82% do so successfully.
 That is, the max-age attribute (which determines how many seconds the browser should *only* visit the website over HTTPS) has a value larger than 0.

 {{ figure_markup(
   image="security-hsts-max-age-values-in-days.png",